massalabs/massa-web3/packages/massa-web3/powered-by.md

 # Dependencies Report

-The following is a list of all the dependencies of this project:
+The following is a list of all the dependencies for this package:
 ## [@massalabs/wallet-provider](git+https://github.com/massalabs/massa-wallet-provider.git)

 **License:** (MIT AND Apache-2.0) - perpetual

-**Used version:** 1.3.3
+**Used version:** 1.4.1

 **Many thanks to:** [Massa Labs](info@massa.net)